ipwnosx/docs-1/content/rancher/v2.x/en/installation/install-rancher-on-k8s/upgrades/_index.md

 ### Review Known Issues

-Review the [known upgrade issues](#known-upgrade-issues) in the Rancher documentation for the most noteworthy issues to consider when upgrading Rancher.

-A more complete list of known issues for each Rancher version can be found in the release notes on [GitHub](https://github.com/rancher/rancher/releases) and on the [Rancher forums.](https://forums.rancher.com/c/announcements/12)
+Review the list of known issues for each Rancher version, which can be found in the release notes on [GitHub](https://github.com/rancher/rancher/releases) and on the [Rancher forums.](https://forums.rancher.com/c/announcements/12)

 Note that upgrades _to_ or _from_ any chart in the [rancher-alpha repository]({{<baseurl>}}/rancher/v2.x/en/installation/install-rancher-on-k8s/chart-options/#helm-chart-repositories/) aren't supported.